 Any applicant actively seeking a job is not at risk of losing his or her current position owing to poor performance.
 A thorough selection procedure elucidates the candidate’s abilities and talents, which affect work performance.
 Skilled recruiters use the interview process to extract responses that show the candidate’s strengths, weaknesses, and areas for progress.
 This helps in the hiring process.

 Phases of the Recruitment Process

 Before you post a job, make a list of your requirements.
-It may appear simple to establish a hiring need when replacing an employee who has recently left, but the task becomes more challenging when creating a new position or modifying the responsibilities of an existing one.
+It may appear simple to establish a hiring need when replacing an recently left employee.
+Still, the task becomes more challenging when creating a new position or modifying the responsibilities of an existing one.

 Once you’ve decided on a few candidates, undertake a phone screening to narrow the field and ensure that you want to take the time to interview them in person.
-Before you start interviewing prospects, make a list of the best interview questions to ask.
+Before you start interviewing prospects, list the best interview questions to ask.

 An interview should occur as soon as possible after a phone screening, ideally within a week.
 Candidates may lose interest if the process drags on too long.
 Inform the interviewee where you are in the process and how long you will respond with your decision.
 And then follow up, even if you determine they aren’t a good fit.
 Make sure you leave enough time to focus and offer them their full attention.